dbt-labs/dbt-utils/README.md

 ### Dispatch macros

-**Note:** This is primarily relevant to users and maintainers of community-supported database plugins.
+**Note:** This is primarily relevant to:
+- Users and maintainers of community-supported [adapter plugins](https://docs.getdbt.com/docs/available-adapters)
+- Users who wish to override a low-lying `dbt_utils` macro with a custom implementation, and have that implementation used by other `dbt_utils` macros
 If you use Postgres, Redshift, Snowflake, or Bigquery, this likely does not apply to you.

 dbt v0.18.0 introduces `adapter.dispatch()`, a reliable way to define different implementations of the same macro across different databases.